-Action Potential Lead/Partner Timing r (Lead in Bold) S М L Objective 5.1: Advocate for addressing core labour force wraparound supports for Hamilton diverse communities.
+Action Potential Lead/Partner (Lead in Bold) Timing (Lead in Bold) S М L

+Objective 5.1: Advocate for addressing core labour force wraparound supports for Hamilton's diverse communities.

 30 Work collaboratively with the Employment Supports Network in Hamilton to share quantifiable data at the provincial and federal government level to maximize the benefit to Hamilton employers and job seekers through the Labour Market Transfer Agreements (LMDAs) and the Workforce Development Agreements (WDAs).
-FedCap 31 CCS, Today's Family, MoE, 32 labour market.
-These may include local cost of housing, access to healthcare, mental health, drug addition, transportation, food, and Hamilton Roundtable for Poverty Reduction, Just Recovery, HED, WPH, All levels of government Identify a federal champion who is kept informed with current economic development investment successes and opportunities (e.g., high-ranking local MP's such as cabinet ministers).
+FedCap 31 Be responsive to the changing needs of Hamilton's early years and childcare sector and actively engage in advocacy efforts to provincial decision-makers to address the need for quality childcare in Hamilton.
+CCS, Today's Family, MoE, 32 Working collaboratively with Hamilton Poverty Reduction and Living Wage Ontario, advance strategies that assist the labour force in addressing challenges that impede their active participation in the labour market.
+These may include local cost of housing, access to healthcare, mental health, drug addition, transportation, food, and other essential expenses.
+Hamilton Roundtable for Poverty Reduction, Just Recovery, HED, WPH, All levels of government 33 Identify a federal champion who is kept informed with current economic development investment successes and opportunities (e.g., high-ranking local MP's such as cabinet ministers).
 HED, WPH, All levels of government 34 Advocate for ongoing provincial and/or federal funding to support a local response to areas of challenge including housing, transit, and wellbeing services.
-HED, IHP, HIPC, WPH 35 i i i HED, HIPC, HARRC, HCLC, HCCI
+HED, IHP, HIPC, WPH 35 Through the Hamilton for All - Campaign, continue to broaden city- wide awareness against discrimination of all kinds.
+Positive efforts to promote EDI within the workforce ecosystem, and the broader community should be reflected in social media, and other platforms.
+HED, HIPC, HARRC, HCLC, HCCI